Home | Who We Are | What We Support | Library | Events | Donations | Store

 History

-The creation of a nonprofit organization now supports larger fundraising efforts and expansion of programs beyond the capability of Kenosis LLC to support these activities.
-Kenosis Spirit Keepers was incorporated on October 1, 2007.
-The Board of Directors is comprised of people who have been deeply immersed in the purpose of our mission themselves and believe in the value.
+The creation of a nonprofit organization supports larger fundraising efforts and expansion of programs beyond the capability of Kenosis LLC to support these activities.
+Kenosis Spirit Keepers was incorporated on October 1, 2007 as a volunteer-run grassroots organization, the nonprofit extension of Kenosis.
+The Board of Directors is comprised of people who believe in the value of our mission and demonstrate so in their daily lives.

 Board of Directors